You decided to take a leap of faith and go solar, but do you know How Long it takes to Install Solar Panels?

 Step two: Inspecting your house

-After agreeing on a contract with your solar installer, they will send someone to inspect your house if it is suitable for solar panel installation.
+After agreeing on a contract with your solar installer, they will send someone to inspect your house to see if it is suitable for solar panel installation.

-They will analyze your roof and verify if it is capable of supporting solar panels and the general inspection of the electric installation in your house.
+They will analyze your roof and verify if it can support solar panels and the general inspection of the electric installation in your house.

-The inspection itself will take one day, but how long it will take for your installer to inspect your house? it depends on the availability of a person who can inspect your house.
+The inspection will take one day, but how long will your installer inspect your house?
+It depends on the availability of a person who can review your home.

-In my experience, this process will take between a week and two weeks to be completed.
+In my experience, this process will take a week and two weeks to complete.

 Step three: Sizing your system

-After inspecting your house, the installer will need to calculate how many solar panels are needed, the size of the inverter, cables for wiring, circuit breakers, etc.
+After inspecting your house, the installer will need to calculate how many solar panels are required, the size of the inverter, cables for wiring, circuit breakers, etc.